Skip to content

 SLB -.-> BACKUP_NODE_SERVER

-subgraph "Standby Node - Off"
+subgraph "Backup Node - Shut Down"

 direction TB

-BACKUP_NODE_SERVER --Enqueue Function Execution Task--> BACKUP_NODE_REDIS_QUEUE
+BACKUP_NODE_SERVER --Enqueue Function Execution Tasks--> BACKUP_NODE_REDIS_QUEUE

-BACKUP_NODE_REDIS_QUEUE --Dequeue Function Execution Task--> BACKUP_NODE_WORKER
+BACKUP_NODE_REDIS_QUEUE --Dequeue Function Execution Tasks--> BACKUP_NODE_WORKER

-BACKUP_NODE_BEAT --"Enqueue Function Execution Task\n(Scheduled)"--> BACKUP_NODE_REDIS_QUEUE
+BACKUP_NODE_BEAT --"Enqueue Function Execution Tasks\n(Scheduled)"--> BACKUP_NODE_REDIS_QUEUE

 end